tapis-project/uh-hpc-in-the-cloud/block2/intro-to-abaco2.md

 For this workshop, we have installed TACC training accounts on your VM.

-#### Checking Access to the TACC APIs
+#### Overview of Abaco Access
 To use any TACC API, including Abaco, you will need an access token.
 Once generated, tokens are valid for 4 hours.
-As we saw in the previous section, you can refresh your access token using the CLI:
+You can refresh your access token using the CLI:

 ```bash
 > auth-tokens-refresh -v
 ```

-We recommend saving your access token into a variable for ease of use:
+This access token can be saved to a variable for convenience.

 ```bash
 > export TOKEN=<your_access_token>
 > curl -H "Authorization: Bearer $TOKEN" https://api.tacc.utexas.edu/actors/v2
 ```

-The API should return a JSON object and a success message if all went well.
+The API will return a JSON object and a success message if all went well.

-### Registering an Actor
+### Actor Registration

 As Abaco is an HTTP API.
 To work with the service, any HTTP client can be used.
 In this workshop we will focus on two clients: `curl`, which can be run from the command line in most Unix-like